Download our guide

 You can claim for constructive or unfair dismissal if you have been forced to resign by your employer’s unlawful behaviour.

-We will agree our fixed Employment Solicitor fees with you upfront before any work starts, and once we have provided you with a written quote for the agreed work, that price will not change.
+We will agree our fixed Employment Solicitor fees with you upfront before any work starts.
+Once we have provided you with a written quote for the agreed work, that price will not change unless the original information we are given is shown to be incorrect or circumstances change.

 A dismissal is when your employer ends your employment, with or without notice, either by not renewing your contract, or through their conduct.